sigmaSd/gpu/README.md

 ***execute_gpu***

-It takes a vector of buffers, the first buffer is used as the output buffer.
+Takes a vector of buffers, the first buffer is used as the output buffer.

-It takes the compiled spirv as well and run the compiled operations.
+Takes the compiled spirv as well and run the compiled operations.

-The use must ensure that the spirv and the vector have the same number of buffers.
+The user must ensure that the spirv and the vector have the same number of buffers.

 ***calc***